apache/cassandra/doc/source/new/fqllogging.rst

 ``fqltool replay`` (`CASSANDRA-14618 <https://issues.apache.org/jira/browse/CASSANDRA-14618>`_) enables replay of logs.
 The command can run from a different machine or cluster for testing, debugging, or performance benchmarking.
-The command can also be used to recreate a dropped database object.
+The command can also be used to recreate a dropped database object (keyspace, table), usually in a different cluster.
+The ``fqltool replay`` command does not replay DDL statements automatically; explicitly enable it with the ``--replay-ddl-statements`` flag.
 Use ``fqltool replay`` to record and compare different runs of production traffic against different versions/configurations of Cassandra or different clusters.
 Another use is to gather logs from several machines and replay them in “order” by the timestamps recorded.